openml/openml-python/doc/progress.rst

 * FIX #304, #636: Allow serialization of numpy datatypes and list of lists of more types (e.g. bools, ints) for flows.
 * FIX #651: Fixed a bug that would prevent openml-python from finding the user's config file.
 * FIX #693: OpenML-Python uses liac-arff instead of scipy.io for loading task splits now.
+* FIX #589: Fixing a bug that did not successfully upload the columns to ignore when creating and publishing a dataset.
 * DOC #639: More descriptive documention for function to convert array format.
 * DOC #678: Better color scheme for code examples in documentation.
 * DOC #681: Small improvements and removing list of missing functions.